-In the ballets Fancy Free, Age of Anxiety, and Glass Pieces, and the Broadway shows West Side Story and Gypsy, the choreographer and director Jerome Robbins created indelible images of New York.
+In the ballets Fancy Free, Age of Anxiety, and Glass Pieces, and especially the musical and film West Side Story, the choreographer and director Jerome Robbins created indelible images of New York.
 This exhibition marks the 100th anniversary of his birthday and charts his insatiable quest to understand, depict, and belong in the city—his home and his muse.

 Opening at the New York Public Library for the Performing Arts at Lincoln Center in September 2018; photo NY Export: Opus Jazz (NYCB)

 Dancer/choreographer Netta Yerushalmy’s Paramodernities is an experimental project that bridges dance, critical theory, performance, aesthetics, and history.
 Julia Foulkes joins Yerushalmy’s project as the writer/speaker on the installment on Bob Fosse’s Sweet Charity.
 Fosse created an iconic style–of turned-in feet, cocked hat, and jazz hands–and that style circulated through Broadway and Hollywood and lives on in music videos.
 The style also illuminated the edges of modernism, poised between high art and abstraction and commercial popular culture.

 Live Feed In-Process performance at New York Live Arts, May 11-12, 2018 (more info here).
 World premiere of Paramodernities at Jacob’s Pillow, August 8-12, 2018 (more info here).
 Photo: Paramodernities #3 (Ailey).